Chapter 8: Build & Deploy

 Production Build Process

 Your starter app is already configured with Vite plugins that automatically optimize assets during build.
-When you run npm run build
+When you run npm run build, it:

 - Bundles and minifies your JavaScript/TypeScript code